golery/golery/features/Web.md

-# Access public a node
+# Url
+/
+/landing
+/:nodeId
+/:rootId/:nodeId

 # Sitemap
 Expose the list of all urls to all public nodes